carbonext-tech/api-b2b-docs/docs/getting-started/signing-up.md

 ![Example Site](/img/examples/signing_up_10.png)

-Fill in the amount of CO2 consumed in the period, [calculate your consumption](https://b2b-hml.carbonext.com.br/calculators/subscription), choose the currency and give a description and then click `SALVAR`.
+Fill in the amount of CO2 consumed in the period, choose the currency, give a description and then click `SALVAR`.

 ![Example Site](/img/examples/signing_up_11.png)